OlivierBouchezDevelopment/Obo-s-PyGadgeteer/SENSITIVITY_LABEL_MANAGER.md

 ## Step 1: Define Sensitivity Labels

 First, we define our sensitivity labels.
 In a larger application, this might involve reading definitions from a file or database.
 For simplicity, we'll assume this step is abstracted by the `create_sensitivity_label_definition()` function.
+My method is to create a folder `sensitivity_model` that contains a series of files such
+- InternalUseOnly.xlsx
+- Public.xlsx
+- CommercialInConfidence.xlsx

+Each of these files having the Sensitivity Label set accordingly.
+`create_sensitivity_label_definition()` will loop through this file to capture the property value associated with the different levels.
+It will create a Json files that can be use for further reference.

 ## Step 2: Apply Labels to Workbooks